jsrn/jsrn.github.io/uses.md

 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) whenever I've doing web development on a Windows machine.
 I spent a long time rotating through various Linux distributions, but these days I don't have the patience or skill to babysit them.
 And I like video games too much.
 - [TechSmith's SnagIt](https://www.techsmith.com/screen-capture.html) is brilliant for capturing screen recordings and annotating screenshots.
 It's not cheap, but it is good.
 - I have a [dotfiles repo](https://github.com/jsrn/dotfiles) to make my configuration as consistent as possible between systems.
 - [Rectangle](https://rectangleapp.com/) for arranging my windows on MacOS.
+I like to use the "Almost Maximise" feature to give myself a little border of desktop wallpaper.
+I didn't agonise over choosing pretty pictures just to hide them forever.

 List too boring?
 Check out <a href="/inventory">the inventory</a>.